 Use your fingers to loosen the aphids whilst spraying or even pouring water from a bottle.
 In fact this is now my preferred method.
 Just don't wait so long that they start to stifle the flowers as you can see happening above.
 It is all part of how to plant broad beans.

-I have been using the nectar from our worm farms, known as vermi-leachate[5], and now our plants are growing to two metres; that's why staking is so essential.
-You can pinch out the tips; it helps control the black fly too..
+I have been using the nectar from our worm farms, known as vermi-leachate[5]; now the plants are growing to two metres.
+That's why staking is so essential.
+You can pinch out the tips; it helps control the black fly too.

-16 pods will supply about 140g of beans, yielding 27g of carbs, 7g of fibre and 11g of protein; that's enough for two people.
+16 pods will supply about 140g of beans, yielding 27g of carbs, much of it fibre and 11 grams of protein; that's enough for two people for a meal.

 Prevention is better than a cure.
 When reaping the broad beans that you have planted, instead of breaking the pod off with your thumbnail, give the whole pod a twist.